perfug/slow-crud-app/README.md

 pluggable framework in which to add different performance scenarios such as Deadlocks, waiting on 3rd party resources, Garbage Collection pauses, Disk I/O and much, much more.

-There is deliberately badly performing code in slow-crud-app, please do ask on the mailing list first!
+There is deliberately badly performing code in slow-crud-app, please do ask on the Friends of jClarity mailing list first!

 How to help
 ===========

-Development of slow-crud-app is currently through the "Friends of jClarity" community mailing list.
+Development of slow-crud-app is currently discussed through the "Friends of jClarity" community mailing list.
 You can sign-up via http://www.jclarity.com/.

 Bad Performance Characteristics